 - Optional (see notes): Let dough chill in fridge for about 20 minutes.

-- Optional (see notes): Dust a cookie stamp with plain flour (or icing sugar) and stamp your cookies.
+- Cut desired shape from dough using a floured cookie cutter (or glass/cup) OR dust a cookie stamp with plain flour (or icing sugar) and stamp your cookies.

 - Carefully place cookies onto the prepared baking tray, allowing room for spreading, and transfer to oven.

-- Bake for about 10-12 minutes until lightly browned.
+- Bake for about 10 minutes or until lightly browned.

 - Let cookies cool down for at least 30 minutes.